nninesolution/devops/README.md

 	- HOL: Provide Continuous Delivery with GitHub and Terraform Cloud for AWS

 # Infrastructure Automation
-## DevOps Tools for Infrastructure Automation		00:30:00
+## DevOps Tools for Infrastructure Automation		30 Min
 	- Infrastructure Provisioning
 	- Configuration Management
 	- Continuous Integration/Deployment
 	- Config/Secret Management
 	- Logging and Monitoring

-## Understanding Infrastructure as a code				00:30:00
+## Understanding Infrastructure as a code				30 Min
 	- IaC and Its Benefits
 	- Cloud Agnostic IaC with Terraform

-## IaC with Terraform									06:00:00
+## IaC with Terraform									6 Hr
 	- What is the Terraform Workflow?
 	- Terraform Key Concepts: Plan, Apply, and Destroy
 	- Resource Addressing in Terrafrom: Understanding Terraform Code